xavidelamo/mgci-docs/docs/source/qgis.rst

 Initial set-up
 ------------------------------------------

-Users will need to download the MGCI_Beta_Toolbox from the repository and place it in their Models folder.
+Users will need to download the MGCI_Beta_Toolbox and set of templates and style files from the repository and place it in their relevant QGIS folder.
-The QGIS R-script for real surface Area will need to be placed in R scripts folder.
+The QGIS R-script for real surface Area will need to be placed in R scripts folder and the ***MGCI_v01beta*** placed in the Models folder .
 You can find the location in **Settings>>Options**

 |imagesettings|

-Users will also need to download the following template files
+Users will also need to download the all the other templates as these will be required when running certain steps within the workflow